memo/ai-resources/README.md

 ---
 # Notes
-Since this is a list of resources that I have personally watched or read, accompanied by my brief thoughts on them, ~~it doesn't make sense for me to accept pull requests (unless there are typos).
-But *please* do send me suggestions (probably via issues) for others~~ but I have added an 'Others Recommendations' section where I am including other resources which come highly recommended by others.
+This is a list of resources that I have personally watched or read, accompanied by my brief thoughts on them, ~~it doesn't make sense for me to accept pull requests (unless there are typos).
+But~~.
+Please do send me suggestions (probably via issues) for others.
+I have added an 'Other Recommendations' section where I am including other resources which come highly recommended by others.